-Southwest has \$200 million of long-term debt maturing in February 2011 and \$200 million maturing in May 2012.
-The Company currently intends to issue \$250 million of new debentures in December 2010 and \$200 million of debentures in March 2012 to provide funding for the maturing obligations (and a portion of the redeemed Subordinated Debentures).
-In connection with these planned debt issuances, the Company, in January 2010, entered into two forward-starting interest rate swap ("FSIRS") agreements to hedge the risk of interest rate variability during the period leading up to the planned issuances.
+Southwest has \$200 million of long-term debt maturing in February 2011.
+By February 2011, the Company intends to issue \$250 million of new debentures (including at least \$125 million in December 2010) to provide the funding for the maturing obligation (and a portion of the redeemed Subordinated Debentures).
+Southwest also has \$200 million of long-term debt maturing in May 2012 and plans to fund that obligation by issuing \$200 million of debentures in March 2012.
+In connection with the planned 2010 and 2012 debt issuances, the Company, in January 2010, entered into two forward-starting interest rate swap ("FSIRS") agreements to hedge the risk of interest rate variability during the period leading up to the planned issuances.
 See Note 4 - Derivatives and Fair Value Measurements for more information on the FSIRS.

-During the quarter ended March 31, 2010, the Company issued shares of common stock through the Dividend Reinvestment and Stock Purchase Plan ("DRSPP") and for exercised stock options, raising approximately \$4 million.
-Beginning in the second quarter of 2010, the Company plans to cease issuing new common stock under the DRSPP (the DRSPP will purchase shares on the open market as needed).
+During the six months ended June 30, 2010, the Company issued shares of common stock for exercised stock options and through the Dividend Reinvestment and Stock Purchase Plan ("DRSPP"), raising approximately \$6 million.
+Beginning in the second quarter of 2010, the Company ceased issuing new common stock under the DRSPP (the DRSPP will purchase shares on the open market as needed).